02-003 Code of Conduct_20212-003

 Members shall conduct themselves with decorum at all meetings in accordance with the

-provisions of the Town’s Procedural By-law or the applicable procedural by-law of that Local
+provisions of the Town’s Procedural By-law or the applicable procedural by-law of that

-courtesy and not distract from the business of the Town during presentations and when other
+Members show courtesy and not distract from the business of the Town during

-Members have the floor.
-Use of electronic equipment during meetings should be limited for
+presentations and when other Members have the floor.
+Use of electronic equipment

-use/access for meeting purposes.
+during meetings should be limited for use/access for meeting purposes.

 5. Transparency and Openness in Decision Making

-Members will conduct and convey Council, Committee or Local Board business in an open and
+Members will conduct and convey Council, Committee or Local Board business in an

-decisions are available to the stakeholders.
+reach conclusions or decisions are available to the stakeholders.

 6. Improper Use of Influence

-No Member shall use the influence of his or her office for any purpose other than for the exercise
+No Member shall use the influence of his or her office for any purpose other than for the

-of his or her official duties.
+exercise of his or her official duties.

-Examples of prohibited conduct are the use of one’s status as a Member to improperly influence
+Examples of prohibited conduct are the use of one’s status as a Member to improperly

-members, friends, or associates, business or otherwise.
-This includes attempts to secure
+immediate relative, staff members, friends, or associates, business or otherwise.
+This

-preferential treatment beyond activities in which Members normally engage on behalf of their
+includes attempts to secure preferential treatment beyond activities in which Members

-constituents as part of their official duties.
-Prohibited conduct also includes the holding out of the
+normally engage on behalf of their constituents as part of their official duties.
+Prohibited

-prospect or promise of future advantage through a Member’s supposed influence within Council,
+through a Member’s supposed influence within Council, Committee or the Local Board

-Committee or the Local Board in return for present actions or inaction.
+in return for present actions or inaction.

 For the purposes of this provision, “private advantage” does not include a matter that: